ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 D-76137 Karlsruhe
 [www.soapeople.com](http://www.soapeople.com)

-#### Functions
+#### Features

 - Online search and retrieval of companies (Switzerland and Liechtenstein) as well as private individuals (Switzerland).
-- Online search and retrieval of foreign information.
+- Online search and retrieval of international reports.
 - Batch retrieval and batch processing (mass retrieval).
 - Ordering and management of research and monitoring orders.
-- Ordering of debt collection information with upload of proof of interest, structured display of information as PDF.
+- Ordering of debt collection reports with upload of proof of interest, structured display of reports as PDF.
 - Extraction of Xchange payment experience.

 #### SAP Integration